 UW ECE is the top electrical engineering department in the region.
 World-class faculty instruct courses at all levels and invite students to work on research projects.
 Located in Seattle, Wash., UW ECE is situated in the heart of the innovation culture of the Pacific Northwest, affording undergraduates access to a variety of internship and entrepreneurship opportunities.

 The BSEE program is capacity constrained.
 Admitted students have an average cumulative GPA of 3.6.
 Applications are accepted from current UW students as well as freshman and transfer applicants.
-UW ECE enrolls students for autumn and spring quarters only.
+UW ECE enrolls students for autumn quarter only.

 The BSEE program prepares students for jobs in industry or for further graduate study.
 Students complete at least one concentration area to focus their studies.
 All curriculum paths culminate with a capstone design project.

-Is electrical engineering the right major for you?
-UW ECE holds monthly information sessions where advisers provide information on admissions, curriculum, electrical engineering as a profession and more.
+Is electrical & computer engineering the right major for you?
+UW ECE holds monthly information sessions where advisers provide information on admissions, curriculum, electrical & computer engineering as a profession and more.

 When & Where